 The complete series was hosted on a dedicated social media channel and also shared via Facebook and Twitter.
 The channels were built and maintained as part of my service package, as were the cross-linked social media accounts.

-To complete the TNTB 2015-2016 project, the final part of my brief was to create and administer a digital submissions system via Dropbox uploads.
+To complete this year’s project, the final part of my brief was to create and administer a digital submissions system via Dropbox uploads.
 Collaborating with Thurrock schools and colleges in order to provide an easy to use generic system was indeed a challenge, but the entire process went without hitch, with students successfully uploading a broad selection of impressive creative media including video, photos, presentations and even a Scratch-based multimedia game.
 Judges were given direct access to the files, enabling them to assess all criteria quickly and effectively.

 Thurrock council, along with sponsors and supporters including Royal Opera House Bridge, Essex and Suffolk Water and Lakeside shopping centre, were keen to praise the new TNTB digital format at the event’s glitzy awards ceremony held at the South Essex College theatre facility.

 Congratulations to the two winning teams, this year chosen from Gable Hall School and Grays Convent.
-I look forward to being involved again in 2016-2017.